 On the other hand, there are also private rentals.
 Since there are only 7 universities, this means that you will be most probably studying in either Akureyri, Bifröst, Hólar, Hvanneyri or the capital – Reykjavík.
 And even though these cities and towns are spread in different parts of the country, rents will be high everywhere.

 This is due to the fact that the living standard is high just like in other Nordic countries.
 In figures, for Reykjavík you can expect a monthly rent in the lows of ISK 100,000 (€712) and the highs of ISK 150,000 (€1068), including utilities.
-But don’t be affected by these numbers, as the Icelandic government offers housing benefits that can significantly aid your budget.
+But don’t be affected by these numbers, as the Icelandic government offers housing benefits that can significantly aid your student budget.
 There are various online specialized websites that can assist you in finding a spot.

 Since now you are aware of the high standard, you shouldn’t be surprised by the living costs.
 For a basket of groceries including 12 eggs, bread, cheese, milk, rice, chicken meat and a few fruit and vegetables you will be looking at a total of around ISK 6000 which is roughly €43.
 Or to sum up, you will need €200 to survive through a month by cooking and having 3 healthy, regular dishes each day.